joergboe/testframework/doc/manpage.md

 The variantCount must be in the form:
 #--variantCount=number

-The variantList must be a space separated list of identifiers or numbers or a mixture of identifiers and numbers:
+The variantList must be a space separated list of identifiers:
 #--variantList='space separated list of variant identifiers'
+An identifier must be composed from following characters : 0-9a-zA-Z-_ No other characters are allowd in variant list identifiers.

 ## Test Case timeouts
 Each test case can define an individual timeout variable.
 When the timeout is reached for an test case,